Why study at SWC?

-SWC students are fully funded and will receive an annual stipend of £22,278, equivalent to the Wellcome PhD programme.
+SWC students are fully funded and will receive an annual tax-free stipend of £22,278, equivalent to the Wellcome PhD programme.

 The SWC PhD is a four-year programme.
 The first year includes a semester of coursework and three laboratory rotations.
 A PhD project and advisor are selected at the beginning of the second year.

 A keen interest in neuroscience, coupled with an undergraduate degree in Neuroscience, Life Sciences or related degrees including Physics, Maths and Computer Science at a minimum of upper second-class UK Bachelor’s level or overseas equivalent.

 Applications are currently closed for our 2018-19 student cohort.
 Please sign up to our PhD elert to be notified when applications re-open.

 Your application should comprise a current CV (including college transcripts and, if available, GRE scores), the email contact information for two referees, and a short (1,000 word limit) essay on your favourite “hard question” in neuroscience; please discuss why you are interested in this question as well as how you would approach its solution.

 We will use the contact email provided in your application to keep in touch with you so please ensure you use an email address that you will still have access to at the start of the next academic year.